 The standard will provide organisations with guidance on determining their environmental costs and benefits.
 It will also provide principles, requirements and guidelines for monetary valuation of environmental impacts and aspects (such as emissions and use of natural resources and ecosystem services), including human health and the built environment.

-Associate Professor Sasha Molchanov is investigating the specific ways that political party orientation may impact on corporate performance.
+Professor Sasha Molchanov is investigating the specific ways that political party orientation may impact on corporate performance.
 His research has found that despite a common perception that ‘left’ parties are less business-friendly than right parties, there is little evidence to suggest that companies actually perform worse when left parties are in power.

 The Retirement Expenditure Guidelines, produced annually by the Westpac Massey Fin-Ed Centre, show that the gap between income and expenditure for New Zealand retirees continues to shrink.
 But rising housing and household utility bills mean most Kiwis’ superannuation payments still don’t cover their costs of living.